 Someone with the IML qualification has the competence, knowledge, skills and abilities needed to lead groups into the mountains in any place where the techniques of alpinism are not required.
 An IML cannot operate on glaciers and must not complete a route where the use of a rope has been planned.
 Only a Mountain Guide has the qualification to operate like this.
 IMLs may only carry a rope for use in an emergency.

 Why Hire An International Mountain Leader (IML)?

-IMLs have good knowledge about the natural environment (plants, animals, history, geology etc) so time with one will help to enhance your journey in the mountains and add to your enjoyment.
+IMLs are trained professionals who will keep you safe in the mountains.
+You can leave the route finding to the IML and have more time to relax and enjoy the stunning views rather than having your head buried in the map.
+IML's have good knowledge about the natural environment (plants, animals, history, geology etc) and are usually passionate about at least one subject related to the mountains and walking.
+For me it is World War 2 escape and evasion lines.
+So time with an IML will bring the mountains alive - helping to enhance your journey and add to your enjoyment.
 IMLs can be found leading groups on the major walking paths and expedition routes throughout the world.

 To be able to take groups into the French mountains for financial reward requires one of two qualifications: Mountain Guide or International Mountain Leader.
 To do so without the necessary qualifications is against the law.
 Always check that the person who is looking after you in the mountains has the correct qualifications.